fuzzybabybunny/microscope-orionjs/README.md

   pointer-events: auto;
 }
 ```
-This is going to make Microscope look crappier but I'm shit at CSS so fuckit.
+This is going to make Microscope look crappier but I'm crap at CSS so screwit.

 ![enter image description here](https://lh3.googleusercontent.com/UwazTdhYJp0Rx_aYIbwJp52UOQbhLPfv5VvqrZJH8jo=s0 "Screenshot from 2015-07-23 23:10:09.png")

 Better.
-The invisible alert box is still taking up space but I can't be fucked to do anything about it.
+The invisible alert box is still taking up space but I can't be screwed to do anything about it.

 ## Creating Users ##